IBM/eventing-openliberty-blockchain/README.md

 * View events from Hyperledger Fabric.

-* Listen to Events automatically from Hyperledger Fabric.
+* Listen to events through a web interface.

 * Update the owner of a Car on the Ledger from Org2.